collapsed-stacks/startups/questions/7658/how-can-i-find-co-founder-with-software-developing-experience.md

 - posted by: [happyhardik](https://stackexchange.com/users/54226/happyhardik) on 2015-11-03
 - score: 0

-<p>Along with angle.co, as mentioned earlier, you can also check out:
-cofounderslab.com, they will list people wishing to be co-founders, near you.</p>
+Along with angle.co, as mentioned earlier, you can also check out: cofounderslab.com, they will list people wishing to be co-founders, near you.